 Regular renewal keeps your skills sharp.
 It helps you be a better instructor for your students.

-7. Consider Specializations
+7. Explore Teaching Specializations

 Teach specific CPR types, like pediatric CPR and CPR for lifeguards.
 Also, teach CPR for healthcare professionals.